Lord Alton of Liverpool moved Amendment No. 6:

 At the end of the press release James Ferman welcomed this advice by saying,

-is appropriate for what age groups in this country.
+what material is appropriate for what age groups in this country.
 In this day and age, that is, indeed, a weighty task, so I support the proposals to add more definition to the task of the designated authority; namely, the British Board of Film

 The last annual report from the BBFC acknowledges that video violence could affect individual behaviour.
 It states: